-When there is reasonable doubt that principal, cash interest, or PIK interest will be collected, loan investments are placed on non-accrual status, and the Company will generally cease recognizing cash interest, PIK interest and/or Net Loan Fee amortization, as applicable.
-Interest accruals and Net Loan Fee amortization are resumed on non-accrual investments only when they are brought current with respect to principal, interest and when, in the judgment of management, the investments are estimated to be fully collectible as to all principal.
-No new loans were placed on non-accrual status during the three months ended March 31, 2022.
-The aggregate amortized cost and fair value of loans on non-accrual status with respect to all interest and Net Loan Fee amortization was \$18.9 million and \$7.8 million, respectively, at March 31, 2022, and \$19.1 million and \$7.7 million, respectively, at December 31, 2021
+Management reviews all loans that become past due on principal and interest, and/or when there is reasonable doubt that principal, cash interest, or PIK interest will be collected, for placement on non-accrual status.
+When a loan is placed on non-accrual status, unpaid interest is credited to income and reversed.
+Additionally, Net Loan Fees are no longer accreted to interest income as of the date the loan is placed on non-accrual status.
+Interest payments subsequently received on non-accrual investments may be recognized as income or applied to principal depending upon management's judgment.
+Interest accruals and Net Loan Fee amortization are resumed on non-accrual investments only when they are brought current with respect to principal and interest payments and, in the judgment of management, the investments are estimated to be fully collectible as to all principal and interest.
+During the quarter ended September 30, 2022, no new loans were placed on non-accrual status.
+The aggregate amortized cost and fair value of loans on non-accrual status with respect to all interest and Net Loan Fee amortization was \$34.7 million and \$12.2 million, respectively, at September 30, 2022, and \$19.1 million and \$7.7 million, respectively, at December 31, 2021.